Brass wind instruments consist essentially of a tube whose diameter is variable over its length (Illustration below).

 The illustration below shows an experimental trumpet specially made for this purpose by Romeo Adaci, with the connected BIAS measuring head and the moveable rotary valve section.
 The couplings necessary for various valve positions and the Perinet valve section can be seen at right.

-With slurs over larger intervals, for example g1-f2 (also on the b-flat rotary trumpet), the same principles apply, though they have less practical significance because the player has to surmount natural tones (= impedance peaks- see illustration below).
+With slurs over larger intervals, for example g1-f2 (also on the b-flat rotary trumpet), the same principles are valid, though they have less practical significance because the player has to surmount several natural tones (= impedance peaks- see illustration below).

 |Slur g1-f2, valve at the pressure antinode||Slur g1-f2, valve at the pressure node|

-The table below shows clearly that the rotary valve trumpet used in Vienna and parts of Germany produces more smoother slurs than the American model with Perinet valves.
+The table below shows clearly that the rotary valve trumpet used in Vienna and in Germany produces more smoother slurs than the American model with perinet/piston valves.

-The cause is not the character of the valves themselves, but the position of the Valve section!
+The reason for is not the type of the valves themselves, but the position of the valve section along the tube!

 These new findings indicate that, depending on the taste of the player, the optimum position of the valves can be found, regardless of whether it's an existing, theoretical, or newly built instrument.